This feature is available as a plugin for VAST. Please contact us if you are interested in trying it out.

 type.
 The generic indicator type

-"reference" field to be set in addition to the raw ioc value from the block list
+reference field to be set in addition to the raw indicator value from the

 In addition, the downloaded block list contains commented-out lines starting